 The Milky Way bar will differ depending on where you are reading from, see the FAQ, but today we will be referring to the US Milky Way bar.

-Today we have found some of the best Milky Way cake recipes that you can make right now in your kitchen and still get the chocolatey treat that many want from this famed candy.
+Today we have found some of the best Milky Way cake recipes (see also: 9 Tasty Pistachio Cake Recipes To Make Today)that you can make right now in your kitchen and still get the chocolatey treat that many want from this famed candy.

 Keep reading to learn about Milky Ways as well as how to make it at home.

 This recipe is from a true Milky Way lover, as adults many of us won’t be eating a Milky Way bar so commonly.